 You already know your writing needs to be clean.
 What you probably don’t think about is how much time you spend fixing it — or how much damage a missed error does when the wrong person sees it.

 Every editing pass you do manually is time you’re not spending on the next piece.
-Every clunky sentence in a client proposal is a small dent in credibility you can’t see.
+Every clunky sentence in a client proposal quietly dents your credibility.
 Every typo that gets through is invisible until it isn’t.
-These aren’t catastrophic problems.
-They’re the slow drag that separates writers who look polished from those who almost do.
+None of these are catastrophic on their own.
+Together, they’re the slow drag that separates writers who look polished from those who almost do.

 Grammarly exists to close that gap.
-And after 12 months of daily use across emails, articles, client proposals, and Slack messages I cared about getting right — I can tell you exactly when it’s worth paying for.
+After 12 months of daily use across email campaigns, articles, client proposals, and Slack messages I cared about getting right — I can tell you exactly when it’s worth paying for.

 Short version: Grammarly Free is one of the best free tools available for anyone who writes professionally.
-Grammarly Premium is worth it for a specific type of user.
-If you’re not that user, the free plan handles you fine.
+Premium is worth it for a specific type of user.
+If you’re not that user, free handles you fine.

 Here’s the full breakdown.